The artist - Bill Market

 The first comprises beautiful quilts on paper that Bill invented himself with the help of a mysterious equation, of which he is the sole proprietor.
 He starts these pieces by tracing a complex system of lines with a lead pencil, carefully counting each line, followed by him filling in the gaps with pastel colored markers or crayons to create psychedelic and geometric gems.

 Market’s landscape art works in a similar fashion.
-With precise borders first drawn in lead, he then fills in once again shapes with different colours.
-The contrasting colours lend a geometric beauty to nature.
+With precise borders first drawn in lead, he then fills in once again shapes with different colors.
+The contrasting colors lend a geometric beauty to nature.
 For a man who spent a large part of his life in an institution, the lush landscapes are a reminder of a beautiful vacation in Western Canada, which represents freedom.